 - Payroll.
 Outsourcing payroll to a BPO company streamlines payment processes, reduces errors, and ensures timely payments to lawyers and administrative personnel.

-Law firms can hire two types of professionals to support their operations: Legal virtual assistants and contract lawyers.
+When law firms outsource legal services, they can hire two types of professionals to support their operations:

 Similar to in-house legal assistants, legal virtual assistants perform various administrative roles.
 They can also handle tasks such as bookkeeping, graphic design, and research.